 Morson’s terminology cannot fail to give us a firmer handle on understanding Tolstoy’s attitude towards heroism expressed in language.
 Indeed, Morson himself notes that W&P is consistently hostile to »summons« and »wit«; the Tolstoyan narrative undermines these categories of dicta by connecting them to deluded fascination with grandeur and power, or to hypocrisy, which are both facets of individualistic self-assertion.

 Tolstoy’s dislike of heroic and witty sayings can be read in the light of his polemics against the »Plutarchan tradition«.
-For Plutarch’s Lives offer plenty of apophthegmatic material that meets Morson’s criteria for »summons« and »wit«, respectively.
+Plutarch’s Lives offer plenty of apophthegmatic material that meets Morson’s criteria for »summons« and »wit«, respectively.
 A Plutarchan biographical anecdote would regularly culminate in a punchy phrase that is either a statement of valour, or a wisecrack.

 Pelopidas was told that the tyrant was advancing against him with a large force.
 He remarked, »All the better, there will be more for us to conquer.« (Pelopidas 32.2)